Arian-Abdi/methylimpute/README.md

 - `--max-iter N`: Maximum number of imputation iterations (default: 10)
 - `--n-nearest N`: Number of nearest features for imputation (default: 10)
 - `--threshold N`: Maximum fraction of missing values for a row (default: 0.05)
-- `--save-chunks`: Save imputed data for each chromosome separately
-- `--chunk-dir DIR`: Directory to save chromosome chunks
 - `--jobs N`: Number of parallel jobs for processing (default: 1)

 #### Pipeline Command